 About Cam Marston - Generational Expert and Management Speaker:

-His first book, Motivating The “What’s In It For Me?”
-Workforce (2005), explores the characteristics and motivations that each generation brings to the workforce - and suggests management tactics applicable to any business setting.
-His next book, Generational Insights (2010) is a guide to the best practices in managing generational issues.
-Generational Selling Tactics That Work (2011) is the first book-length study of generational approaches to sales and marketing.
+In 2018 Cam began a podcast called What’s Working with Cam Marston that was soon picked up by an FM radio station in his hometown of Mobile, Alabama.
+Cam interviews guests to understand the trends influencing their workplace, workforce and marketplace to help listeners adjust their own organizations to face similar changes.
+Today, with well over 225 shows behind him, the show is now broadcast in Huntsville, Birmingham, and Montgomery, as well as Mobile.
+In the spring of 2022 he released a book called What Works: The Ten Best Ideas from the First 200 Episodes.
+He's also the author of Motivating The “What’s In It For Me?”
+Workforce (2005), exploring the characteristics and motivations that each generation brings to the workforce - and suggests management tactics applicable to any business setting; Generational Insights (2010) is a guide to the best practices in managing generational issues; Generational Selling Tactics That Work (2011) is the first book-length study of generational approaches to sales and marketing.
 His short book The Gen-Savvy Financial Advisor (updated in 2017) is a must-read in the financial services industry.

-Marston’s expertise has also been featured in the Wall Street Journal, The Economist, the Chicago Tribune, BusinessWeek, Fortune, Money, FastCompany and Forbes, as well as on Good Morning America, CNN International and the BBC.
-He writes a column for Investment Advisor, and has been a featured columnist in many trade journals.
-His blog at GenerationalInsights.com tracks the latest changes and developments in generational issues and demographics.
+Marston’s expertise has been featured in the Wall Street Journal, The Economist, the Chicago Tribune, BusinessWeek, Fortune, Money, FastCompany, and Forbes, as well as on Good Morning America, CNN International and the BBC.
+He has written a regular column for Investment Advisor and been a featured columnist in many trade journals.
+His blog tracks the latest changes and developments in workplace and marketplace trends.

 What Cam Marston Talks About:

 Recruiting and Retention in Historic High Turnover